Airbus faces tricky hurdles over stalled A380 Emirates deal

 Still, Emirates believes an Airbus guarantee over the life of the programme could break the logjam and generate new orders.

-“I would think a revitalization of the line would bring the big players together and say what can we all do to make this work ... including propulsion,” Clark said.
+“I would think a revitalisation of the line would bring the big players together and say what can we all do to make this work ... including propulsion,” Clark said.

-Pride may yet work in favor of a deal over the A380, which is Airbus’s only path into business with Emirates for the time being after the airline placed new orders with Boeing.
+Pride may yet work in favour of a deal over the A380, which is Airbus’s only path into business with Emirates for the time being after the airline placed new orders with Boeing.

 “This (Airbus) management took the decision to launch the A380 so killing it now would make them look foolish,” a senior air show delegate said.